 Kiluron glanced at Borivat, and hastily nodded in agreement, although he wasn’t sure what Borivat was talking about; Fel hadn’t even named a price yet.

 “Payment in blood is only required when magic is involved,” Fel said.
 “Are you so quick to avoid this deal, Borivat?
 There is no magic in this.
-More conventional payment is acceptable.”
+More conventional payment is acceptable.
+Yet you have not always had such qualms.”

-There was a subtext to this discussion that Kiluron didn’t understand, but he decided to press ahead.
+There was a subtext to this discussion that Kiluron did not understand, but he decided to press ahead.
+It seemed like there was a great deal more between Borivat and the Blood Priests than he could readily grasp.
 “Then we offer to pay for all of their needs, and support their repair efforts, for the duration of their stay on the Isle.”

 Fel shook his head.
 “It is not payment in currency or resources that we seek.
 The High Priest has asked me to request permission to create a temple of the Faith near Heart City.”